wofr06/marblerun/README.md

    make install
 ```
 For windows users who do not want to install perl a standalone executable is
-provided on the web.
+provided on https://www.zeuthen.desy.de/~friebel/gravitemp/.
 For details please consult the documentation.

 ## USAGE